-Mark A. Stein, PhD is Professor of Psychiatry and Behavioral Sciences and Pediatrics and a member of the Research Bioethics Consultation Service at Institute for Translational Health Sciences at the University of Washington.
+Mark A. Stein, PhD is Professor of Psychiatry at the University of Washington.
 He completed a fellowship in Clinical and Medical Ethics at the MacLean Center at The University of Chicago.
 Areas of interest include neuroethics, clinical trials, incidental findings in research, and performance enhancement.

 Eric S. Swirsky, JD is Clinical Assistant Professor in the Department of Biomedical and Health Information Management at the University of Illinois at Chicago.
 He serves on the ethics committee of the University of Illinois Hospital and the Research Ethics Core of the university’s Center for Clinical and Translational Science.
 His current research interests focus on the impacts of electronic medical records and digital media upon heath care economics, clinical research and decision-making, and provider-patient relationships.